Water Temple (Ocarina of Time): Reception

 Since its appearance in Ocarina of Time, the Water Temple received negative reception for its high level of difficulty.
 GamesRadar called it one of the worst levels in any video game and stated that it prevented Ocarina of Time from being the best video game ever.
 Inverse found it to be a good example of a failed attempt at a water level and criticized the visual design and underwater physics.
 Game Informer disliked navigating it and felt that players would identify it as the worst part of Ocarina of Time.
 Authors Ennio De Nucci and Adam Kramarzewski discussed the controversy around the dungeon, questioning whether the designers understood its flaws during development.
+The Gameological Society writer Steve Heisler commented that the Water Temple, rather than being built around "spectacle", is built around "exhausting repetition".

 Other critics felt more fondly of the level.
 Critics like Edge, Eurogamer, and Destructoid found its difficulty overstated.
 Edge felt that its challenge derived from players' difficulties in navigating the dungeon rather than the dungeon actually being difficult, while Eurogamer suggests that the relative newness of 3D gameplay contributed to this.
-It was held as one of the best dungeons in the series by Official Nintendo Magazine, GameZone, and Eurogamer, who called it representative of Japan's "mastery in the medium."
+It was held as one of the best dungeons in the series by Official Nintendo Magazine, GameZone, and Eurogamer, who called it representative of Japan's "mastery in the medium".
 Author Anthony Bean discussed the Water Temple's literal water cleansing following its completion as an analogue to Link's spiritual growth through his adult years.
 Bean also touched upon the Room of Illusion, discussing the lone tree in its center as potentially relating to both the Great Deku Tree and the Kokiri Forest, both of which Link has lost.
 He notes that Dark Link was reflective of Link challenging and accepting an undesirable aspect of himself as well as further representing Link's feelings of "loss and resentment".